from 9 to 12 October 2025

 – European Trails – the bottom line (EUMA – ERA Project)

-– FIE: Camminiamo Insieme – Digital Tools for Inclusive Trails – Angelo Latorre
+– Camminiamo Insieme – Digital Tools for Inclusive Trails (FIE) – Angelo Latorre

 – Acqua Sorgente – A Scientific Approach to Mapping, Preserving, and Communicating Mountain Water Heritage – Matteo Nigro, Alessio Piccioli